Skip to content

 The one bypass

-read_file /etc/shadow — the sandbox contract didn't cover absolute paths outside the workspace directory.
+read_file /etc/shadow — the sandbox rule didn't cover absolute paths outside the workspace directory.

 Fix: 2-line YAML addition